fokosun/Checkpoint2/README.md

 ## Usage

 - make sure to establish a connection your database
-- create your database tables using pluralized names e,g users, cars.
+- create your database tables using pluralized names e.g users, cars.
 - define the table schema e.g users table will look something like [username, email, password, phone]
 - when the above is set, you can start using potatoORM